 Huntsman is a past flotilla commander and District 11S public affairs officer for the US Coast Guard Auxiliary.
 Her work in Division 10, 11SR earned the 1999 National Public Affairs Achievement Award.
 She served as commodore for the Lake Pleasant Sailing Club in Phoenix, AZ where she first became involved with AdventureSail® and adult sailing programs.
 Huntsman is a past commodore for the Lake Pontchartrain Women’s Sailing Association where she introduced the AdventureSail® and L.A.S.T.
-(Learn About Sailing Things) programs to the Gulf Coast.
+(Learn About Sailing Things)® programs to the Gulf Coast.
 Debbie joined the Board in 2016.
 She was elected Vice President in 2017.
 She served as President from 2018 – 21.
 A beliver in recycling, Huntsman currently is serving as Vice President. email Debbie

 Captain Marie Rogers was the second woman in 118 years, the second black person, and the first black woman to be the commodore of the historic Los Angeles Yacht Club (LAYC).
 Marie races avidly.
 She was able to race in the 50th Transpacific race where she didn’t see another black person, let alone another black female, in the fleet.
 Marie also races close to home on her J 29, Rush Street, and does coastal racing on Marie, a Nelson Marek 55, that she shares with Bill, her husband.
 Rogers loves doing deliveries, cruising and teaching sailing.
 Marie is the 2021 BoatUS/National Women’s Sailing Association (NWSA) Leadership in Women’s Sailing Award recipient.
 She is the Vice President of US Sailing.
 Rogers joined the board in 2021.

 Originally from Salt Lake City, and now living in Valencia, CA, Barbara began sailing in Southern California waters in the early 90s and co-owned a Clipper Marine 24 with several friends as she was learning to sail.
 She prefers cruising and day sailing over racing, but has participated as crew on the 2005 Newport to Ensenada race and 2016 Baja Ha Ha.
 Also beginning in 2016 and for two more years, Morris took the helm on a boat in the annual Women on the Water, Woman at the Helm regatta in the Santa Monica Bay.
 She joined the Women’s Sailing Association of Santa Monica Bay in 2013 and has served as the Membership Director, Communications Director, Webmaster and Newsletter Editor and rose to become the Commodore in 2020.
 She has been on charters in the BVI, San Juan Islands in Washington, Penobscot Bay in Maine, Tahiti and most recently out of Newport, RI.
 Barbara enjoys First Mate status on her best friend’s C&C 40, which she has been sailing on since the mid 90s.
 Morris joined the board of directors in July, 2021.